iamdudeman/sola-game-engine/README.md

     * Scale / zoom
 * Renderer
   * DrawString method(s)
-    * Might need a tool to rasterize fonts into a bitmap + font information files
     * DrawString could use this bitmap to actually draw the pixels with the desired color
+* Tools
+  * Tool to rasterize fonts into a bitmap + font information files
+  * Tool to export browser platform Main java method instead of using gradle plugin
 * Animation
   * Component and System
 * Scene